zaproxy/zaproxy-website/site/content/docs/developer/quick-start-build.md

 addSocialPreview: true
 ---

-Have you ever wanted to play around with the ZAP codebase but felt it was too overwhelming?
-This guide will walk you through building ZAP from the command line regardless of the operating system and IDE you're using.
+Ever wanted to experiment with the ZAP codebase but felt intimidated by it?
+This guide will walk you through the process of building ZAP from the command line regardless of your operating system or IDE of your choice.

-You can also follow along with Simon as he sets the ZAP development environment in this [Deep Dive](/zap-deep-dive/) video:
+You can also follow along with Simon Bennetts as he sets the ZAP development environment in this [Deep Dive](/zap-deep-dive/) video:

-**NOTE**: This video was made before *mandatory add-ons* were introduced in ZAP.
-Please refer to the text below the video for an up-to-date guide on building ZAP from source.
+**NOTE**: This video was created prior to the introduction of *mandatory add-ons* in ZAP.
+For an up-to-date guide on building ZAP from source, please refer the text below the video.

 {{<youtube uuid="BYi4nA0nhR8">}}